Commonists/mailman-templates/README.md

 mailman-templates
 =================

 Simple, nice-looking  templates for Mailman.
-Customized for https://lists.wikimedia.org/ but easily reusable for other sites.
+Customized for https://lists.wikimedia.org/mailman/listinfo/commons-l but easily reusable for other sites.

-See it in action at https://lists.wikimedia.org/mailman/listinfo/wikitech-announce

 License: [Creative Commons BY 3.0](https://creativecommons.org/licenses/by/3.0/)